FAIRmat-NFDI/nomad-docs/docs/howto/oasis/configure.md

 - We disabled the https requirement on the default realm for simplicity.
 You should change this for a production system.

+## Sharing data through log transfer and data privacy notice

+NOMAD includes a *log transfer* functions.
+When enabled this it automatically collects and transfers non-personalized logging data to us.
+Currently, this functionality is experimental and requires opt-in.
+However, in upcoming versions of NOMAD Oasis, we might change to out-out.

+To enable this functionality add `logtransfer.enabled: true` to you `nomad.yaml`.

+The service collects log-data and aggregated statistics, such as the number of users or the number of uploaded datasets.
+In any case this data does not personally identify any users or contains any uploaded data.
+All data is in an aggregated and anonymized form.

+The data is solely used by the NOMAD developers and FAIRmat, including but not limited to:

+- Analyzing and monitoring system performance to identify and resolve issues.
+- Improving our NOMAD software based on usage patterns.
+- Generating aggregated and anonymized reports.

+We do not share any collected data with any third parties.

+We may update this data privacy notice from time to time to reflect changes in our data practices.
+We encourage you to review this notice periodically for any updates.

 ## Further steps

 This is an incomplete list of potential things to customize your NOMAD experience.